 I’ll confess a personal bias.
-Even though I love coffee (and drink a fair bit of it), I was raised on tea, which was a standard in our family.
+Even though I love coffee (and drink a fair bit of it), I was raised on tea.
+It was a standard in our family.
 Every morning I still head right for the kettle and my two bag pot of Tetley’s Orange Pekoe.
-Not only is there something reassuring about my morning cuppa—and, yes, it’s partly tradition—but I like it.
+Not only is there something reassuring about my morning cuppa—and, yes, it’s tradition—but I like it.

 But don’t just listen to me.

 Here are more reasons why you should think about drinking tea…

 1. Tea is pretty popular.

 Next to water, tea is the most widely consumed beverage in the world.
 And people have been drinking it for a while.
 Especially the Chinese, who were likely using it for medicinal purposes as long ago as 1500 BC.

 Roberge says that a desire for less caffeine is also driving tea’s growing popularity.
 That and no calories, as well as an increasing awareness of the health benefits from natural antioxidants.

 3. It’s Trendy